witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 ### Version Control

 Version Control is mostly managed by github actions using the CI/CD pipeline - so it will record the date, time etc.
-Brancg management guidlines were given to help ensure a lack of problems:
+Branch management guidlines were given to help ensure a lack of mix ups:

 - It is better to create your own branch to use for implementing big features.
 - If you want\need to commit broken code then commit to a branch.